twashing/beatthemarket.backend/README.md

 * Save P/L to DB (not component)

-* :game/users > :game/user points to a User's core set of accounts
-  Those accounts should belong to a specific game (Single Player) A User can also have a Market set of accounts (Market Player)

-* Integration Test
-  * Apollo client, login, new game, stream to client
-  * Buy a stock sell a stock
-  * Complete level 1

 * Need a mechanism to stop data-subscription ticks -> db transact, when Channel or DB is closed goo-loop and closed? on core.async channels are not a good enough control mechanism async operations take a long time, and can have a closed DB when trying to write